 The gun’s finish is flat black paint and tends to chip off after use.
 The rifle accepts all drums and magazines and fires the 7.62×39 cartridge.
 The SLR-95 is an updated version of its earlier version, the SLR-93, a wooden stock.
 It is a very accurate rifle and is heavy due to its milled receiver.
-It has a chromium-plated barrel, manufactured by the method of cold radial forging, providing bigger hardness and better structure of the material.
+It has a chromium-plated barrel manufactured by cold radial forging, providing bigger hardness and a better structure of the material.

 Unfortunately, the rifle was imported with a sporter style stock which is difficult to shoot and looks terrible.
 By eliminating the pistol grip stock, the rifle would become more suitable for sporting purposes.
 U.S. part kits are available if you are interested in legally changing your sporter stock to a pistol grip stock.

 Overall the SLR-95 is a reliable, well-made gun that every AK enthusiast should have in their collection.
 Unfortunately, this rifle is no longer being imported into the United States; however, its cousin, the SLR-101, is still being imported.

 As stated above, the SLR-95 is no longer being imported into the U.S. However, the SLR-101 (a restricted magazine version) is still imported.
 You will need to purchase an SLR-101 and enlarge the magazine to accept standard AK magazines.
 You will also have to buy a U.S. parts kit to remain legal, as the SLR-101 is considered an imported weapon and subject to section 922(r).

 The SLR-95 has railed on the receiver allowing different kinds of sighting devices to be attached.